Protecting your eyes in the tanning bed – here’s why it matters

 What do the regulations say?

-- In the European Union, every tanning device must be made available with UV protective goggles.
+• In the European Union: every tanning device must be made available for use with UV protective goggles.

-- No goggles = no tanning – in line with national safety guidelines.
+• No goggles = no use of the equipment, in accordance with national guidelines.

-- Reusable goggles must be disinfected after each session; otherwise, they may transmit infections (e.g. conjunctivitis).
+• Reusable goggles must be disinfected after each session; otherwise, they may become a source of infection (e.g. conjunctivitis).

 What kind of goggles are suitable?